Ghazalythegreate/Sections/README.md

 ## Usage

-Work with Revit.
+Works in conjuntion with Revit.
 Developed with Revit API 2016.

 ## License